OpenWaterFoundation/owf-learn-software-dev/mkdocs-project/docs/software-job.md

 In this case, the platform/framework may provide software patterns, domain-specific-language (macro language), or other features to make development easier.

+On the other hand, buying into a platform/framework means that changes in the platform/framework will require additional investment in the specific tool:

+* Moving a tool to a new version of the platform/framework will require effort to update code, test, update documentation, and build new installers
+* Staying at an older version of the platform/framework will limit the ability to use new features and security updates
+* Any change will require investment, including in some cases maintaining multiple versions of software during transition and because some installations cannot move forward

+The above complexity illustrates how software is like any other infrastructure.
+It must be maintained to continue doing the job that it was designed for...or investment in new solutions will occur (and good and bad disruptions due to implementing new software will occur).
+Ideally platform/framework features will be backward compatible, but sometimes a major change needs to occur and software developers will need to be updated accordingly.

 ## Open Source Software

 The Open Water Foundation is a proponent of open source software, but we also understand the reasons why proprietary software may have benefits.
 Ultimately, organizations must make money to pay for the products and services solutions they provide.
-Revisiting the question "What job will the software do?" will identify one or more open source and proprietary software programs.
+Revisiting the question "What job will the software do?" will typically identify one or more open source and proprietary software programs.
 The benefit of open source software and open standards is transparency to understand the context of the solution, being able to troubleshoot bugs, and, if the software is free, an ability to try a solution before investing a lot of resources.
 However, open source software may suffer from lack of resources if not sufficiently funded,